beckym223/manual_work/E6_long_edited.md

 toddlers, riding a wooden horse is an accom- plishment.
 They show their joy at fulfilling what they should do with smiles and waves as they pass by.
-In contrast, for older children, there is  thinks she should be ashamed if she fails to live up to her  interpretation of the Gospel.
+In contrast, for older children, there is

 ### ---Economics-2007-0-08.txt---